-GRALTA is an acronym for Grass Roots Awareness, Learning, Travel and Advocacy.
-The “ALTA” part of our name reflects a four-phase process for mobilizing the grassroots and converting them from apathetic Americans into informed and critical thinkers by:
+GRALTA is an acronym for Grass Roots Awareness, Learning, Travel, and Advocacy.
+The “A-L-T-A” part of our name reflects a four-phase process for mobilizing the grassroots and converting them from being apathetic about Israel and the territory it controls into informed and critical thinkers who demand change by:

-- Making people Aware of the conflict and its nature
+- Making people Aware of severe human rights disparities between the Holy Land’s Jews and non-Jews

-- Offering them opportunities to Learn more about it
+- Offering them opportunities to Learn more about them

-- Traveling with them to the region on a wide-ranging fact-finding mission
+- Encouraging Travel to the region on balanced, eye-opening fact-finding missions

-- Helping them to consider personal actions to Advocate for replacing years of failed American policy with new policies that lead to a durable peace
+- Helping them to develop personal responses and Advocate for policy changes that will lead to durable Middle East stability.

 In summer 2016, Lincoln, MA residents Barbara and Steve Low created the GRALTA Foundation, a 501(c)(3) non-profit corporation, because we care about the Jewish and the non-Jewish people living between “the River and the Sea.”
 (That’s the Jordan River and the Mediterranean Sea, of course.)
 Also, of particular concern to us is how conditions in the region have been dividing America’s Jewish community—especially its younger generation from the old.